SolaceProducts/terraform-provider-solacebroker/templates/guides/config-generator.md

 You should review the generated configuration for the following:

 * The provider block values in the generated configuration (URL, username, etc.) are exposed via Terraform input variables.
-Some write-only and related attributes may also be referenced by variables.
+Some write-only and related attribute values may also be assigned from input variables.
 It is recommended to check the variables created by the generator: you will need to assign value to those variables when applying the configuration or Terraform will prompt for the variable value.
-* Some optional write-only attributes that cannot be determined by the generator if they were used, are omitted from the generated configuration.
+* Some optional write-only attributes that cannot be determined by the generator if they were configured, are omitted from the generated configuration.
 You may need to add them manually.
 * Default resources may be present that you can omit.
 * It may be required to add a "depends_on" meta-argument between generated objects.
 Refer to the "System provisioned objects" section.
 * The generator uses a naming scheme for the resources.
 You can update this by manually replacing the generated names.